 The budget should be detailed and consider all anticipated project expenses.
 It should demonstrate value for the funding requested from the Province of Ontario.
-Projects may range in value from \$5,000 to \$150,000.
+Projects may range in value from \$5,000 to a maximum of \$150,000.
+Applicants must contribute a minimum of 25 per cent of the total project budget cash or in-kind (see Eligible Project Costs for more examples of in-kind contributions).